7Swaize/go2-control/docs/public/install/installation.md

 - GCC (version 9.4.0)
 - Make

-You can install the required packages on Ubuntu 20.04 with:
+You can install the required packages on Ubuntu 20.04 via the following instructions.

 ```bash
 sudo apt-get update